BaCa2-project/BaCa2/README.rst

 BaCa2 Project
 =============

-**BaCa2** is automated checking system for programming tasks.
-Firstly developed for Jagiellonian University in Cracow, Poland.
-Main advantage of this system is either simplicity of usage and complexity of possible to be checked tasks.
+**BaCa2** is an automated, online code checking system for programming tasks.
+It is currently being developed for the Faculty of Mathematics and Computer Science of the Jagiellonian University in Cracow, Poland.
+The system aims to ensure simplicity and ease of use while allowing for significant complexity of both the programming tasks and solution checking methods.

+BaCa2 is currently being developed by a team of four UJ students:
+Bartosz Deptuła,
+Izabela Golec,
+Mateusz Kadula,
+Krzysztof Kalita